 h2 = 2(ICCMZ - ICCDZ)

-Considered through this lens, iit is assumed that the common environmental effects shared by each kind of twin pair will be similar, such that between group differences may be attributable to genetics.
+It is assumed that the common environmental effects shared by each kind of twin pair will be similar, such that between group differences may be attributable to genetics.

 Calculation of the ICC in the context of a mixed effect model by way of the ratio of between-pairs to total variance allows for considerably increased nuance: if the estimated model adjusts for covariates (say sex, or body mass index) as fixed effects, then the ICC estimates for model cluster variables for which random effects are estimated will be conditional on these adjustments.
 This potentially multivariate context further distinguishes the ICC from its bivariate peers r, rs and τ.